Estimating Causal Peer Influence in Homophilous Social Networks by Inferring Latent Locations: Setting and Assumptions

 \section{Setting and Assumptions}

-We are interested in the patterns of a certain behavior or outcome over time, across a social network of $n$ nodes.
-The behavior of node $i \in \{1, \ldots, n\}$ at time $t \in \{1, \ldots, \infty\}$ is represented by random variable $Y(i,t) \in \mathbb{R}$.
-Social network ties or links will be represented through an $n \times n$ adjacency matrix $A$, with $A_{ij} = 1$ if $i$ receives a tie from $j$, and $A_{ij} = 0$ otherwise.
-(In many contexts these ties are undirected, so $A_{ij} = A_{ji}$, but our results do not require this.)
-As this notation suggests, we will assume that the network of social ties does not change, at least over the time-scale of the observations\footnote{Latent space modeling of dynamic networks is still in its infancy.
+The graphical causal model\footnote{We do not mean to take sides in the dispute between the partisans of graphical causal models and those of the potential-outcomes formalism.
+The expressive power of the latter is strictly weaker than that of suitably-augmented graphical models \citep{Richardson-Robins-SWIGs}, but we could write everything here in terms of potential outcomes, albeit at some cost in space and notation.} capturing social influence in our setting is shown in Figure \ref{fig:graphical-model}.
+More specifically, we are interested in the patterns of a certain behavior or outcome over time, across a social network of $n$ nodes.
+The behavior of node $i \in \{1, \ldots, n\}$ at time $t \in \{1, \ldots, T\}$ is observed and represented by random variable $Y_{i,t} \in \mathbb{R}$, for some given time-horizon $T$.
+Social network ties (or links) are also observed and represented through an $n \times n$ adjacency matrix $A$, with $A_{ij} = 1$ if $i$ receives a tie from $j$, and $A_{ij} = 0$ otherwise.
+In many contexts these ties are undirected, so $A_{ij} = A_{ji}$, but generally our results do not require this.
+(In the latent community setting [\S \ref{sec:communities}], the procedure considered by \citet{Gao-sbm-minimax_algo} assumes an undirected network, and therefore the results of ours which rely on that procedure also make this assumption.)
+As this notation suggests, we assume that the network of social ties does not change, at least over the time-scale of the observations\footnote{Latent space modeling of dynamic networks is still in its infancy.
 For some preliminary efforts, see, e.g., \citet{DuBois-Butts-Smyth-blockmodeling-of-dynamics, Ghasemian-et-al-community-in-dynamic-networks} for block models, and \citet{Sarkar-Moore-dynamical-social-network} for continuous-space models.}.
-Additionally, each node has an unchanging set of latent covariates $X_i$.